danohman/icom_pota_hunter/README.md

   pyperclip
   PySimpleGUI

+The Icom radio's CIV COM Port, Baud rate, and Address are hard coded into the script along with the path to the Image file.

+Change these!

 Please fork this and make it better!
+I am a horrendous python coder so excuse my messy crap.